Jagatheesh is a Mechanical Engineer and interested in writing on science and technology in our life.

 Elon Musk described Hyperloop as the Fifth form of Transportation.
 It is a technology that was possible only in theories.
 The wide-scale use of the Hyperloop needs more research and developments to make it feasible for all.
 Musk threw the idea open to all.
 It unites the productive minds across the world to study this centuries-old idea.
 Since 2015 SpaceX is conducting a Hyperloop Pod competition which creates curiosity among the science community to expand Musk's idea.

 The recent human trial conducted by Virgin Hyperloop One is a great milestone in the history of Hyperloop.
 We need to keep in mind that it takes many years to bring air travel from theory to practice.
+Comfortable travel at an affordable price in the least amount of time is an ideal requirement for many people.
 With advanced technology, traveling in a tunnel at supersonic speeds is not so far.

 First Human Trial of Hyperloop